-James Gowing b abt 1683 m.
-Mary (unknown maiden name),
+James Gowing b abt 1680 m. possibly married to a Mary (unknown maiden name),

 Potential children in Stafford County, Va (of John Going b.
 1680, William Going b.
 1682, or James Going b.
 1683):

 Peter Gowen b.
 1699 (NOT confirmed – could be a child of one of the other siblings of John Gowing b.
 1680 – William or James)

 Thomas Gowen b.
 1706 (NOT confirmed – could be a child of one of the other siblings of John Gowing b.
 1680 – William or James)

 William Gowen b.
 1712 – d.
 April 1792, m.
 Sarah Allen (NOT confirmed – could be a child of one of the other siblings of John Gowing b.
 1680 – William or James)

 Moses Going b. abt 1718 Stafford County, Va and Goochland Co, Va

 James Gowing b.
 1683

 Thomas Gowing b.
 1686 (Not confirmed – this Thomas might not exist – the documents used to assume this person existed may be for Thomas b.
 1660 or Thomas b.
 1706).